robert-abela/llp2/worksheets/revision_L01.md

-# Learning outcome 1 revision
+# Learning Outcome 1 Revision
 ## 1.1 Arrange the operation of a multi-source file compilation
 Write a program (```lo1.c```) that reads a line of text from the user and calculates the number of words entered.
 If executed with the command line argument __–c__ the number of characters should also be counted.
 Example usage: